Therapy in Los Angeles + All California

 I need therapy, what issues can Modern Intimacy help clients with?

 Finding the right therapist can be a daunting process.
-We are trained to help people with many different concerns, related to mental health issues, individual and couples therapy, family therapy, relationships and sexuality.
+We are mental health professionals trained to help people with many different concerns, related to mental health issues, individual and couples therapy, family therapy, relationships and sexuality.
 Our core focus areas include:

 - Trauma and PTSD